beave/sagan/doc/source/configuration.rst

      # CPU to dedicated to detection new logs.
 The "type" informs the process
      # "what" to do.
 Valid types are "dynamic_load" (load & alert when new rules
      #  are loaded), "log_only" (only writes detection to the sagan.log file) and
-     # "alert" (create's an alert about new logs being detected).
+     # "alert" (creates an alert about new logs being detected).

      - dynamic-load:
          enabled: no
-         sample-rate: 100          # How often to 'test for new samples.
+         sample-rate: 100          # How often to test for new samples.
          type: dynamic_load        # What to do on detection of new logs.

 outputs
 =======

 Sagan supports writing data in various formats.
-Some formats maybe more suitable for humans to read,  which other might be better for outputing to databases like Elasticsearch and MySQL.
+Some formats may be more suitable for humans to read,  while others might be better for outputing to databases like Elasticsearch and MySQL.

 eve-log